 First and foremost, you ought to make sure that your dehydrated lemons have cooled entirely before transferring them for storage.
 Be patient!
 Rushing this step could lead to moisture forming which would then encourage mold growth – defeating the objective of dehydration.

 Packaging: You should store your dehydrated lemons in airtight containers.
 These could be vacuum-sealable bags, mason jars, or any other form of airtight packaging.
+A jar is a great option for an air tight container, as it helps preserve the quality and extend the shelf life of your dried lemon slices.
 It’s essential to remove as much air as you can before sealing.
+Vacuum sealing reduces oxidation rates and preserves dried foods longer.
 This significantly reduces the capacity for moisture or bacteria to harm your fruits.

 Top Tip: Utilize a vacuum sealer if you have one for extra protection against air and moisture!
 If not, ensure you squeeze out as much air as possible before sealing your chosen storage bag or container.

 Location: Your beautifully dehydrated lemons should be kept in a cool, dark place, like a pantry or a drawer far from heat sources.
+Storing dehydrated lemons in a dry place is crucial to prevent moisture and mold, ensuring they stay fresh for months.
 This environment aids in preserving the freshness and lifespan of the lemons.

 Now, you know how to store your dehydrated lemons effectively.
 You’re all set to enjoy your delicious homemade treat anytime you want!
 Remember, control is in your hands.
 Proper preparation and storing result in lengths of dehydrated lemon lifespan!

 The versatility of dehydrated lemons is truly something you’ll marvel at.
 Often touted as a star ingredient in an array of dishes, these sun-kissed, dried lemon delights infuse a uniquely tangy and aromatic flavor that can instantly elevate your culinary creations.
-Let’s explore some of the fantastic ways you can put your dehydrated lemons to good use.
+Let’s explore some of the fantastic ways you can put your dehydrated lemons and other citrus wheels, such as blood oranges and limes, to good use.

 If you thought the versatility of dehydrated lemons ends in the kitchen, you’re in for a pleasant surprise.
 Apart from their culinary use, these sun-kissed citrus delights can also be used in home decor and even as a natural cleaner.

-As you can see, there’s so much you can do with dehydrated lemons.
-So the next time you wonder ‘how to dehydrate lemons’, remember that it’s not just about following a ‘dried lemon recipe’, but also about exploring the array of creative ways you can put those dehydrated lemons to use!
+As you can see, there’s so much you can do with dehydrated lemons, blood oranges, limes, and other citrus.
+So the next time you wonder ‘how to dehydrate lemons’, remember that it’s not just about following a ‘dried lemon recipe’, but also about exploring the array of creative ways you can put those dehydrated citrus wheels to use!

 When it comes to dehydrated lemons, the precise shelf life can depend on several factors such as the quality of your initial produce, the method and thoroughness of your dehydration process, and the conditions of storage.
 However, the general rule of thumb can be applied to provide a rough estimate.